RL-WFU/Drone_field/README.md

 ## The Environment

-Episodes are run according to the environments for each subtask.
+Episodes are run according to the environment for each subtask.
 At its most fundamental level, the environment provides the state and reward for the agent at each timestep based on the action it takes.
 The environments for the subtasks can be found in the `Environment` folder.
 Each subtask environment is a subclass of the base Env class found in `base_env.py`.
 The specifics of these environments are included as comments in their respective files.